apple/ml-depth-pro/README.md

 ### Evaluation (boundary metrics)

-Our boundary metrics can be found under `eval/boundary_metrics.py` and used as follows:
+Our boundary metrics can be found under `eval/boundary_metrics.py` and are used as follows:

 ```python
 # for a depth-based dataset